 About

-"Lauren Anabela is a combination of my birth and adopted names.
-Born in El Salvador, living most of my life in the United States I found creating, especially using my hands, a rewarding way to express myself and honor my culture.
+"“Lauren Anabela is a combination of my adopted and birth names.
+Born in El Salvador and living most of my life in the United States, I found creating, especially fabricating with my hands, a rewarding way to express myself and honor my culture.
 Creating keeps me grounded while feeling part of two worlds.

-I enjoy the problem-solving challenges of jewelry making, and jewelry adornment a way of individual expression.
-I feel honored thinking of the life and meaning my creations have with those individuals who wear them.
-Where my pieces go, experience and (hopefully) survive as heirlooms for generations…this is a special reminder of why I create.”
+I enjoy the problem-solving challenges of jewelry making and how jewelry adornment is a way of individual expression.
+I feel honored thinking of the life and meaning my creations have with the individuals who wear them.
+The timeless path I envision for my pieces, from newly worn to hopefully being passed down as heirlooms, is a special reminder of why I create.”

 After taking her first metalsmithing class as a teen, Lauren knew this was a passion she wanted to pursue.
 This led her to the Massachusetts College of Art and Design where she earned her BFA.

-Working primarily in sterling silver and copper based alloys, Lauren’s design style investigates structure, depth, and kinetic movement.
+Working primarily in sterling silver, karat golds and copper-based alloys, Lauren’s design style investigates structure, depth and kinetic movement.
 Simple, elegant and lively.
-Her previous Computer Key Jewelry series, which uses upcycled computer keys as a quirky commentary to contemporary culture, was featured in April's 2009 Macworld Magazine and in the book Retrash.
+Her previous Computer Key Jewelry series, which used upcycled computer keys as a quirky commentary on contemporary culture, was featured in Macworld Magazine and in the book Retrash.

-As a craft educator Lauren has taught various youth and adult jewelry/metalsmithing courses at the Worcester Center for Crafts, Snow Farm and Metalwerx.
+As a craft educator, Lauren has taught various youth and adult jewelry/metalsmithing courses at the Worcester Center for Crafts, Snow Farm, and Metalwerx.
 She currently resides in Western Massachusetts where she is an active studio artist.
-For more information about her work or craft education, feel free to contact Lauren here!